lambda-feedback/buckinghamPiTheorem/app/docs/user.md

 With default settings it is required to put `*` (or `/`) between each part of the response and answer.
 To remove this requirement the parameter `strict_syntax` is set to false.
 Since `nu` is a multicharacter symbol it needs to be added as an input symbol.

-#### c)
+#### Examples of responses that illustrate the evaluation functions capabilities

+- `U*L/nu, f*L/U` a valid set of groups
+- `8*U*L/nu, f*L/U+1` a valid set of groups
+- `U*L/nu+f*L/U` sum that contains two valid groups does not count as valid
+- `U*L/nu+f*L/U, f*L/U` sum that contains two valid groups does count as valid if the total number of groups is sufficient
+- `U*L/nu` too few groups
+- `U*L/nu, f*L/U, U/f/L` too many groups
+- `U*L/nu, f/U` two groups where one is not dimensionless
+- `L/nu, f/U` two groups where neither group is dimensionless

+### 3) Example with customised feedback messages

 In this example the task is:
 Suppose we are studying water waves that move under the influence of gravity.
 We suppose that the variables of interest are the acceleration in free fall $g$, the velocity of the wave $v$, the height of the wave $h$ and the wave length $\ell$.
-We also suppose that they are related by a dimensionally consistent equation $f(g,v,h,l) = 0$.
+We also suppose that they are related by a dimensionally consistent equation $f(g,v,h,\ell) = 0$.
 Determine the minimum number of dimensionless $\pi$-variables needed to describe this problem according to the Buckingham pi-theorem and give one example of possible expressions for the dimensionless quantities.

-For this problem two dimensionless groups are needed, see the worked solution for a terse solution that gives the general form of the dimensionless quantities.
+For this problem two dimensionless groups are needed, see the worked solution at the bottom of this example for a terse solution that gives the general form of the dimensionless quantities.

 For this example an EXPRESSION response area is used and the answer  `g**(-2)*v**4*h*l**3, g**(-2)*v**4*h**2*l**4` (this corresponds to $p_1 = 1$, $p_2 = 2$, $q_1 = 3$, $q_2 = 4$ in the worked solution shown in the examples module).
 The feedback was customised by setting the `custom_feedback` parameter too:
 `"custom_feedback": {